Ezone2016/surface-flow/README.rst

 .. image:: https://github.com/Ezone2016/surface-flow/blob/master/surfaces.jpg

-- gamma-plot is obtained by fine tuning of the parameters alpha and w to ensure no overlapping between the energy minima
+- gamma-plot is obtained by fine tuning of the parameters alpha and w to ensure no overlapping between the energy minima.
+The units of xyz are dimensionless as gamma is normalised by gamma_0

 .. image:: https://github.com/Ezone2016/surface-flow/blob/master/gamma.png